 The Creek Club – 8th – 185 yards

-Macdonald built a beautiful Reverse Redan at Long Island’s The Creek Club.
+Macdonald built a beautiful Reverse Redan at The Creek on Long Island.
 A good mid-iron shot with a high cut is the ideal tee ball into the left-to-right sloping green.

 Lookout Mountain Golf Club – 13th – 203 yards

-Seth Raynor build another interesting Redan at Lookout Mountain.
-The 13th has all of the core features of a redan with the deep front bunker as well as the short framing bunker.
-The hole plays slightly downhill and features treacherous bunkers.
-The combination of the slope and mountain pull make putting a challenge at the 13th.
+Seth Raynor built another interesting Redan at Lookout Mountain.
+The downhill 13th has all of the core features of a redan with the deep front bunker as well as the short framing bunker.
+The combination of the slope and pull of the mountain make putting a challenge at the 13th.

 The view from the right of Raynor's Redan 13th at Lookout Mountain